nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * 1b.
 Input parameters is invalid.

-  * 1a1.
+  * 1b1.
 TrackAScholar displays an error message showing parameter requirements. <br>
     Use case resumes at step 1.

 * 1c.
-An applicant with such name does not exist.
+User requests to update an applicant's name to an already existing applicant name.

-  * 1a1 TrackAScholar displays an error message that applicant does not exist and details cannot be updated. <br>
+  * 1c1.
+TrackAScholar displays an error message that an applicant with the same name already exists and details cannot be updated. <br>
     Use case resumes at step 1.

 --------------------------------------------------------------------------------------------------------------------